 Also, note that members get other valuable perks such as credit (up to $100) toward Global Entry or TSA PreCheck membership and Priority Pass Select airport lounge membership (valued at $469).
 Cardholders of the Capital One Venture X can also access Capital One airport lounges.

 Finally, don’t forget that Capital One miles are extremely flexible, especially for travel.
 Not only can you use your miles to cover travel charged to your account, but you can transfer miles to Capital One airline and hotel partners.
 You can even redeem your miles for cash back, statement credits, gift cards and merchandise.

 Why the Capital One Venture X is a good option for vacation rentals

 These are just some of the vacation-rental style lodging options you can find within the Capital One Travel portal, but there are many others.
-The key to using your up to $300 travel credit for vacation rentals is being as flexible as you can with your travel destination and your travel dates.
+The key to maximizing your $300 travel credit for vacation rentals is being as flexible as you can with your travel destination and your travel dates.

 Other travel cards to consider

 If you’re considering a premium travel credit card because you want access to superior benefits like airport lounge access and Global Entry or TSA PreCheck membership, the usual suspects like the Amex Platinum and Chase Sapphire Reserve can make a lot of sense.
 After all, both of these travel credit cards offer these perks and more, albeit with much higher annual fees ($695 for the Amex Platinum and $550 for the Chase Sapphire Reserve).